[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 }

-```I created the Obsidian folder structure by referencing the following article.
+I created the Obsidian folder structure with reference to the following article.

-The folder structure is set up quite broadly, so it's likely that I'll modify it as I use the system.
+The folder structure is quite general, so I'll likely change it as I use it more.

 https://zenn.dev/game8_blog/articles/0e50c36cd63b98